Admin Guide Help

 # Enable approle auth method vault auth enable approle # Create the role for cv3 vault write auth/approle/role/cv3_role \ secret_id_ttl=10m \ token_num_uses=10 \ token_ttl=20m \ token_max_ttl=30m \ secret_id_num_uses=40 \ token_policies="cv3_policy" # Get the role ID vault read auth/approle/role/cv3_role/role-id # Get the secret ID vault write -f auth/approle/role/cv3_role/secret-id

-The role ID is unique to each role, and will not change even if the approle configuration changes.
-However, the secret ID is generated every time it's requested, and the previous secret ID will be invalidated.
-The above configuration means that the secret ID is valid for 10 minutes after it's generated, and can be used 40 times.
-Whatever the authentication method (approle, OIDC, etc.), the client will eventually get a tokene for this session.
-This token is set to expire in 20 minutes, and can be renewed up to 30 minutes.
-The token can be used 10 times.
-Change the configuration to suit your needs.
+In the example above, the secret ID is valid for 10 minutes after creation and can be used up to 40 times.
+Regardless of the authentication method (AppRole, OIDC, etc.), the client ultimately receives a token for the session.
+This token is configured to expire after 20 minutes and can be renewed up to a total of 30 minutes.
+It may be used a maximum of 10 times.